Trickery, defense help No. 22 Florida edge No. 5 LSU 27-19

 With Tebow watching much of the game from the sideline, Florida looked a little like a championship contender.

-Perine grinded out tough yards, Florida's defense was as good as it's been all season and the difference was another perfect play call by coach Dan Mullen.
+Lamical Perine grinded out tough yards and scored twice, Florida's defense was as good as it's been all season and the difference was another perfect trick play called by Mullen.

-A week after beating Mississippi State with a double pass, Feleipe Franks handed off to seldom-used tight end Lucas Krull, slipped around the right end mostly unnoticed and caught a 15-yard pass from Krull that set up Perine's second score.
+A week after beating Mississippi State with a double pass, Franks handed off to Krull and slipped around the right side mostly unnoticed.
+Krull pulled up and lofted a 15-yarder back to Franks that set up Perine's second touchdown.

+"That last drive they had was a devastating drive," LSU coach Ed Orgeron said.
+"We just couldn't make a play."

 The drive was huge for Florida, which had dropped six of the last eight in the series and two in a row in Gainesville.
-It immediately followed LSU's go-ahead drive that featured two long runs from Nick Brossettte.
+It immediately followed LSU's go-ahead score that featured two long runs from Nick Brossette.

 THE TAKEAWAY